 Image and Performance Enhancing Drugs (IPED)

-Anabolic Steroids are a man made version of the hormone testosterone.
-Testosterone is the chemical in humans, in particular men, that is responsible for facial hair, deepening of the voice and male sexual characteristics.
-In simple terms, the ‘manly things’ in men, which is referred to as the androgenic effects of testosterone.
-Anabolic steroids alsostimulate growth in tissues, such as muscle – this is referred to as the anabolic effect of testosterone.
-People tend to take anabolic steroids in order to obtain the anabolic effect however some of the androgenic side effects are experienced.
-There is no steroid that completely seperates the anabolic side effects from the androgenic side effects.
-What’s more, most people who use anabolic steroids become addicted to them and can often suffer from severe withdrawal symptoms when they stop using these steroids.
+Anabolic Steroids are a synthetic (non-natural) version of the hormone testosterone.
+Testosterone is the chemical in humans, in particular men or those assigned male at birth, that is responsible for facial hair, deepening of the voice and male sexual characteristics.
+Anabolic steroids also stimulate growth in tissues, such as muscle – this is referred to as the anabolic effect of testosterone.
+People tend to take anabolic steroids in order to obtain the anabolic effect however some side effects can also be experienced.
+Many people who use anabolic steroids become addicted to them and can often suffer from severe withdrawal symptoms when they stop using them.

 Harms caused by Image and Performance Enhancing Drugs (IPED):